AsherWood39/Real-Time-Multilingual-Query-Handler_HiDevs/README.md

 ### Outcome :
 A minimal multilingual support interface that takes queries in any language, translates them into English in real-time, and optionally generates a predefined response.

+### URL To The Deployed App Using Streamlit :
+Would like to have a conversation with the bot yourself?
+Access the app here : https://real-time-multilingual-query-handlerhidevs-obwtgqtb4wqnikbxaxc.streamlit.app/